mr-eggleton/web-lit-core/_articles/06-design-on-the-web.md

 - "Learning Experience Reflection"

 ---

 ![web design](../images/ux-788002_640.jpg)

+### Learning Objectives
+* Explain how visual design works on the web
+* Identify how web design elements are used to encourage certain behavior
+* Critique and document reactions to a website

+::: notes

 #### Description
 In this discussion and online activity, learners explore and experience how visual design works on the web, and how web designers use their skills to encourage certain behaviors.
 Learners compare and contrast the visual and interactive elements of different pages and platforms.
 In pairs, they narrate and document “user journeys” through a website-- a process that real-life web designers use to test and improve sites.

-#### Learning Objectives
-* Explain how visual design works on the web
-* Identify how web design elements are used to encourage certain behavior
-* Critique and document reactions to a website

 #### Time Required
 45 minutes to 1 hour, depending on group size